 Amid all evidence which confirm the effectiveness of the mentioned approaches, the required equipment makes them less accessible.
 Additionally, putting a child in an fMRI or putting on an EEG cap may cause many discomforts limiting the usage of these procedures.
 On the other hand, wearable devices like smart glasses or sensors, which are a more convenient option, are also used for ASD screening[10, 11].
 Despite the lower cost of these systems compared to fMRI and EEG, they still need to be conducted at dedicated centers.
 Addressing the drawbacks of the mentioned systems, multitude of studies focused on intelligent observation of behaviors to overcome the challenges of biometric and wearable methods.
 For instance, Moghaddas et al. developed a vision-based method for ASD screening based on the interaction between children with ASD and a parrot-like robot[12].
 Although this approach reduces mentioned difficulties in wearable methods, it still depends on dedicated centers to conduct the screening.

 That is why home-based IoT devices such as the intelligent toy car[13] were designed to perform screening in children's natural settings at a very low cost.
 Along with this trend, in this study, we improved our intelligent toy car by incorporating two shaft encoders on the wheels of our car to investigate if children with autism focus on the rotation of the wheels instead of the whole car more than Typically Developed (TD) children.
 This new modality, combined with its initial modality, which was based on capturing the acceleration features in playing with the car, helped improve screening accuracy by more than 10%.
 In other words, our contribution is in incorporating two modalities to better screen ASD.
+These modalities can be incorporated into other screening methods to increase the accuracy of such screening methods.

 2. Related work

 There have been several studies focused on using technology for ASD screening.
-García Sanchez et al conducted a meta-analysis on diagnosing accuracy of technology-based methods and showed them [14] to be reliable.
+García Sanchez et al conducted a meta-analysis on diagnosing accuracy of different questionnaire or observation based screening methods and showed them [14] to be reliable.
 According to García Sanchez et al study, their pooled sensitivity was 0.72, and the specificity was 0.98 which showed consistent statistically significant results to screen autism at 14–36 months.
-Several of these methods trying to observe the ASD symptoms automatically using biomarkers or behavioral markers.
+The main disadvantage of these types of screening/diagnosis tools is in their need for experts to run them.
+Furthermore, the questionnaire-based or observation-based methods rely on the person handling them.
+Thus, they suffer from inaccuracy and bias in answering questions or in observations.

 For example, William J. Bosl et al. focused on early screening of ASD by a data-driven method based on an EEG's data.
 They collected EEG measurements of 99 infants with an older siblings that received an ASD diagnosis and 89 low-risk controls.
 They screened ASD in children as early as three months of age with 95%.
 They suggested that EEG signals might be a valuable biomarker for ASD screening[9].
 Also, MladenRakić et al. presented a method to improve ASD detection by combining structural and functional MRI data.
 They applied machine learning techniques on imaging data of 817 cases and successfully classified them with an accuracy of 85%[15].
 Integrating biomarkers with other modalities has also proved effective; Jiannan Kang et al. identified ASD in children from 3 to 6 years of age by inputting a combination of EEG and eye-tracking features collected with power spectrum analysis and areas of interest methods to an SVM classifier.
 They tested on a total number of 97 children and reached the maximum accuracy of 85%[16].